In this guide:

 If you have other health insurance, ask your insurance company or agent how it works with Medicare.

-Medicare Part A (hospital coverage) pays for
+Medicare Part A (hospital coverage) pays for:

-- home health care
+- Home health care.

-- all but the first three pints of blood each calendar year.
+- All but the first three pints of blood each calendar year.

 Medicare Part B (medical coverage) pays for

-- outpatient hospital treatment
+- Outpatient hospital care.

-Services Medicare Doesn’t Cover
+Services Medicare doesn’t cover

 - More than 100 days of skilled nursing home care during a benefit period following a hospital stay.
 The Medicare Part A benefit period begins the first day you receive a Medicare-covered service and ends when you have been out of the hospital or a skilled nursing home for 60 days in a row.

-- Homemaker services
+- Homemaker services.

-- Private-duty nursing care
+- Private-duty nursing care.

-- Most dental care and dentures
+- Most dental care and dentures.

-- Health care while traveling outside the United States, except under limited circumstances
+- Health care while traveling outside the United States, except under limited circumstances.

-- Cosmetic surgery and routine foot care
+- Cosmetic surgery and routine foot care.

 - Routine eye care, eyeglasses (except after cataract surgery), and hearing aids.

-- Premiums are amounts you pay regularly to keep your Medicare coverage.
+- Premiums are amounts you pay to keep your Medicare coverage.
 Most people don’t have to pay a Part A premium, but everyone must pay the Part B premium.
 The premium amounts may change each year in January.

 - A deductible is the amount you must pay for medical expenses before Medicare begins to pay.

 - Coinsurance is the percentage of the cost of a service that you pay after Medicare pays its portion of the cost.
 This means that if Medicare pays for 80% of the cost of a service, you’ll pay the remaining 20%.

-Medicare Advantage Plans
+Medicare Advantage plans

-- managed care plans, such as health maintenance organizations (HMOs), preferred provider organizations (PPOs), and provider-sponsored organizations (PSOs).
+- Managed care plans, such as health maintenance organizations (HMOs), preferred provider organizations (PPOs), and provider-sponsored organizations (PSOs).

-- private fee-for-service plans
+- Private fee-for-service plans.

 - Medicare special needs plans.

 Medicare Advantage plans usually have more benefits than original Medicare.
-For instance, some Medicare Advantage plans may cover dental and vision services.
+For instance, some Medicare Advantage plans cover dental and vision services.
 However, Medicare Advantage might not be the best option for some people.
 Your choice of doctors and hospitals in a Medicare Advantage plan are limited.
 If you have other insurance, such as a group retirement plan, ask your group plan if it works with a Medicare Advantage plan or with original Medicare.

 Medicare supplement insurance fills in the gaps between what original Medicare pays and what you must pay out-of-pocket for deductibles, coinsurance, and copayments.

 Medicare Select is a type of Medicare supplement policy that usually requires you to use doctors and hospitals in the plan’s network for your routine care.
 If you use out-of-network hospitals -- other than in an emergency -- you’ll have to pay more of the cost.
-If you leave a Medicare Select plan, the company must offer you any Medicare supplement plan with similar benefits that it’s currently selling.

 Every company must offer Plan A. If they offer other plans, they must offer Plan C or Plan F.